BlueGranite/dogbreeds/lab/admin/README.md

 Similarly, to the workspace script, these parameters can be customized in the `custom_config.yml` file.

-To run the compute script, enter `bash newamllabcompute_azurecli_yml.sh` or `bash newamllabcompute_azurecli_yml.sh custom_config.yml` (if parameter changes were made).
+To run the compute script, enter `bash newamllabcompute_azurecli_yml.sh` or `bash newamllabcompute_azurecli_yml.sh <YOUR CONFIG FILENAME>.yml` (if using a different YAML file from the `config.yml`).
 Again, follow the Microsoft hyperlink to the login page and enter the provided authentication code.

 [IMAGE HERE]